Illedan/BOTG-Refree/README.md

 ## Attacktime

-This method returns at what time your attack will hit a target.
-If this method returns > 1.0, the gameengine would stop the attack from
+This method returns at what time your attack will hit a target, while assuming the target doesn't move.

 ```